RarelyCharlie/rarelycharlie.github.io/_howto/block-noni.md

 1. First install [Tampermonkey](http://tampermonkey.net/) in your web browser.

+   If your web browser is not compatible with Tampermonkey, then you cannot proceed with the next step.

 2. Next, install the Block Noni script.
 (LINK NOT AVAILABLE YET)

 To install each of these, click the relevant link and follow the instructions.